 Last and most importantly, the installation and usage of the “circuit breakers” played a great part in today’s mishaps.
 Announced late last year and implemented for the very first time today, it was put to test immediately.

-Even though it was intended to halt all trading to keep the prices from falling too much, many experts feel that it only worsened the situation.
+Even though it was intended to halt all trading to keep the prices from falling too much, many experts feel that it only worsened the situation for the Chinese stock market.

 “The trigger of the circuit breaker seems to have heightened panic,” commented Gu Yongtao, a strategist at Cinda Securities.
 Many believed that without the circuit breakers, the market would not have dropped to such extent.